Robeco FinTech X USD

 Based on transaction prices, the fund's return was 0.57%.
 April was a very difficult month, in which financials as well as (fin)tech stocks struggled, which led to an underperformance.
 The payments segment was the one clear positive standout.
 Partly because of the bid on one of our holdings, Network International, and partly thanks to solid performance from our investments in Latin American payments companies.
 The largest performance differences on a GICS industry level were seen, with positive contributions coming from IT services (StoneCo, Network International), banks (The Bancorp, NU Holdings) and consumer finance (Bajaj Finance, Kaspi).
 Software (Qualys, Blackline), interactive media & services (Tencent) and capital markets (MSCI, TradeWeb) were the worst relative industry contributors to performance during April.

 Michiel van Voorst CFA

-After a tough 2022, there has been a significant valuation reset.
+There has been a significant valuation reset.
 We still see solid growth potential across the fintech investment universe.
-Though, not surprisingly, there is a significantly larger focus on the ability to generate cash, to be profitable.
-While it will take a while to see higher multiples, we do believe that fintech companies that can grow faster will be rewarded with higher valuations.
-Enhancing financial inclusion remains a very important raison d'être for fintech, while we also see increasing importance of B2B business models in especially international/cross-border payments as well as in digital asset applications focused on wholesale business models.
-After a tough 2022, which followed a too good to be true 2020/2021, the year 2023 and beyond will hopefully show that fintech offers great long-term growth opportunities at much lower valuation multiples.
+Though there is a significantly larger focus on the ability to generate cash and profitability.
+Payments should continue to outgrow nominal GDP, especially digital payments, as e-commerce grows faster with continued higher adoption rates.
+Data analytics has been a growing part of the fintech investment universe.
+The (December 2022) announced deal between Microsoft and LSE Group underscores the importance of DA.
+Enhancing financial inclusion remains a very important raison d'etre (reason for existence) for fintech.
+In addition, we notice increasing importance of B2B business models in especially international / cross-border payments as well as in digital assets applications focused on wholesale business models.
+After a tough start of the year, we believe that fintech offers great long-term growth opportunities at much lower valuation multiples.